Zeta Aquilae: Nomenclature

 ζ Aquilae, Latinised to Zeta Aquilae, is the binary's Bayer designation.
 The designations of the two components as Zeta Aquilae A and B derive from the convention used by the Washington Multiplicity Catalog (WMC) for multiple star systems, and adopted by the International Astronomical Union (IAU).
 WDS J19054+1352 is the entry of the wider system of which Zeta Aquilae is a member in the Washington Double Star Catalog.

 Zeta and Epsilon Aquilae together bore the traditional name Deneb el Okab, from an Arabic term ذنب العقاب Dhanab al-ʽuqāb "the tail of the eagle", which they mark (Aquila is Latin for 'eagle').
 In 2016, the IAU organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN decided to attribute proper names to individual stars rather than entire multiple systems.
 It approved the name Okab for the component Zeta Aquilae A on 1 June 2018 and it is now so included in the List of IAU-approved Star Names.

 Epsilon and Zeta Aquilae also bore the Mandarin names Woo /'wuː/ and Yuë /'juːei/, derived from and representing the old states Wú (吳) (located at the mouth of the Yangtze River) and Yuè (越) (in Zhejiang province).

 In the catalogue of stars in the Calendarium of Al Achsasi Al Mouakket, Zeta Aquilae was designated Dzeneb al Tair (from the Arabic ذنب الطائر ðanab aṭ-ṭā’ir), which was translated into Latin as Cauda (Vulturis) Volantis, meaning the eagle's tail.

 In Chinese, 天市左垣 (Tiān Shì Zuǒ Yuán), meaning Left Wall of Heavenly Market Enclosure, refers to an asterism which represents eleven old states in China and is marking the left borderline of the enclosure, consisting of Zeta Aquilae; Delta, Lambda, Mu, Omicron and 112 Herculis; Theta¹ and Eta Serpentis; Nu Ophiuchi, Xi Serpentis and Eta Ophiuchi.
 Consequently, the Chinese name for Zeta Aquilae itself is 天市左垣六 (Tiān Shì Zuǒ Yuán liù, the Sixth Star of Left Wall of Heavenly Market Enclosure), representing the state mentioned above.

 Properties

 The primary, designated component A, has a stellar classification of A0 Vn, with the luminosity class 'V' indicating is a main sequence star that is generating energy through the nuclear fusion of hydrogen at its core.
-It has more than double the mass and twice the radius of the Sun, and is radiating more than 39 times the Sun's luminosity.
+It has more than double the mass of the Sun and is radiating more than 39 times the Sun's luminosity.
 The effective temperature of the star's outer envelope is about 9620 K, which gives it the white hue typical of A-type stars.
 The estimated age of this star is 50–150 million years.